 “We knew fidelity.
 We knew courage.
 We loved knowing.”

 The Commander swallowed, licked their lips as though to speak.
 Instead they locked eyes with Buck and shared with him a self-conscious nod then turned and continued on their way to the next impossible to hold line.

 Price was close to tears.
 He had been with Buck and the Commander and remembered the moment his cousin had described.

 He gently pressed more firmly on his cousin’s elbow.

 “We are Valor and Valor business is with Evon Gnashblade.
 Come.”

 all primes work and not tearing down has value

 ready purrlayer @ any parsed feels enhance the value of something that is already worth everything

-what other chordal approach but penultimate singing along to quantum cuddle clocks
+what other chordal approach but penultimate singing along with other quantum cuddle clocks